<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 Radiology information systems can track a patient's motions through every facet of a radiology department from admission through discharge.
 Radiologists and associated staff are able to add reports and images to electronic health records for later retrieval and viewing by authorized staff members.
 An RIS also allows staff to set appointments for individuals on both inpatient and outpatient bases.

-Radiologists and other medical staff can use radiology information systems to track individual films and the data that's associated with them.
+Radiologists and other medical staff can use radiology information systems to track individual films and the data that are associated with them.
 In addition to that, these systems are capable of producing statistical reports for any number of scenarios-- be it a single patient, a group of patients, or a set of procedures.

 Billing